 By now, you should know that different types of environments can affect us differently.
 Hence, we can make use of this to create a workplace for different purposes.

 Our brains love habits and will try to associate certain characteristics with different places.
 For example, when we get into our bedroom, our brain knows that it is time to sleep.
 And when we get to your workstation, your brains know that you are ready to work.

-And if your workspace is big enough to accommodate 2 desks, you can use each desk for different purposes, such as one desk for writing content, and the other for marketing works like updating Facebook and schedule posts for Twitter.
+And if your workspace is big enough to accommodate 2 desks, you can use each desk for different purposes, such as one desk for writing content, and the other for marketing works like updating Facebook and scheduling posts for Twitter.

 You can also apply this technique to different devices that you used each day.

-You can associate using the desktop for article writing, laptop for checking and answering emails, and use tablet solely for reading.
+You can associate using the desktop for article writing, a laptop for checking and answering emails, and use tablet solely for reading.
 This is exactly how writer Gregory Ciotti approaches his work.

 Segment your workstation so that every task has its own work style.